-Well, chances are some tricks and tips can help make your driving experience that much better.
-From software savviness to getting more enjoyment out of convenience features—we’ve got it all for you!
+Well, there are some tricks and tips that can make your driving experience that much better.
+From software savviness to getting more enjoyment out of convenience features – we’ve got it all for you!

 Whether this is your first journey into the world of electric vehicles or you’re already a Tesla fanboy/girl, get ready for some insider knowledge on the best tips and tricks for Tesla Model 3 (and Model Y).